 Recognizing Different Types of Numbers

 Ever run into someone who is super excited to see you, but you just can’t place him to save your life?
-You make some polite small talk about the weather and try desperately to act like you're not experiencing the world's biggest brain fart, but somehow you always get to that moment when he realizes that you have no idea what is going on...or who he is.
+You make some polite small talk about the weather and try desperately to act like you're not experiencing the world's biggest brain fart, but somehow you always get to that moment when he realizes that you have no idea what's going on...or who he is.
 Cue awkward silence.

 Yeah, that’s not a great feeling.